piximi/piximi/README.md

 docker run -p 3000:3000 --name <container_name> <image_name>
 ```

+If you encounter the following message:
+` The build failed because the process exited too early.
+This probably means the system ran out of memory or someone called ``kill -9`` on the process. `
+and you are running Docker Desktop, you will need to increase memory resources. `8GB` memory should be sufficient.

 Alternatively, download the pre-built image and run it directly from Docker Hub:

 ```
 docker run -p 3000:3000 --name piximi gnodar01/piximi:0.1.0
 ```